cake-build/website/src/Cake.Web/App_Data/blog/2016-09-26-cake-for-visual-studio.md

 To get started with Cake for Visual Studio, simply install the extension from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/).

 As always we welcome your contributions and feedback and you can find the extension [on GitHub](https://github.com/cake-build/cake-vs) as well.

+---

+My name is Alistair Chapman and I'm an ALM consultant and occasional .NET developer from Brisbane, Australia who started working on Cake in 2016 and coincidentally hasn't been bored ever since.
+You can find me on [GitHub](https://github.com/agc93) and [Twitter](https://twitter.com/agc93) as agc93, or check out [my blog](http://blog.agchapman.com).